-This is a great opportunity to join the UK Committee for UNICEF (UNICEF UK) and our ambitious and successful Philanthropy team.
+This is a great opportunity to join the UK Committee for UNICEF (UNICEF UK) as PR and Media Officer in a multi-disciplined role responsible for delivering on UNICEF UK’s communications and media work for public fundraising, brand awareness, advocacy, emergencies and partnership communications.

-Interview date: Thursday, 24 and Friday, 25 November 2021 via video conferencing.
+Interview date: Wednesday, 20 October via video conferencing.

 We are normally based on the Queen Elizabeth Olympic Park in Stratford, East London but while our office is closed, this role will work from home or from wherever makes you happy.
 We are expecting to move to a hybrid approach (part home/part office based) when our office reopens.

 We particularly welcome applications from LGBTQ+ candidates, disabled candidates, and from men, because we would like to increase the representation of these groups at this level at Unicef UK.
 We want to do this because we know greater diversity will lead to even greater results for children.